EJE, vol. 114 (2017)

 Development and survival of the spruce bark beetle, Ips typographus (Coleoptera: Curculionidae: Scolytinae) at low temperatures in the laboratory and the field

 Kristýna ©TEFKOVÁ, Jan OKROUHLÍK, Petr DOLE®AL

 Eur.
 J. Entomol.
-114: 1-6, 2017 | 10.14411/eje.2017.001
+114: 1-6, 2017 | DOI: 10.14411/eje.2017.001

 The European spruce bark beetle (Ips typographus) is a highly destructive pest of spruce monocultures.
 Adult spruce bark beetles are well-adapted to survive over winter however, the ability of sub-adult stages to overwinter has not been clearly established.
 The increase in average temperature recorded over the last three decades has resulted in an increase in voltinism by one generation, but due to insufficient time the last generation may not complete its development.
 It is crucial to investigate the survival and development of sub-adult stages at low temperatures in order to predict the effect of increased voltinism on the population dynamics...